About

 -

-Clinical Innovation: Using Advanced Authorized Practice (AAP) to deliver high-level care in remote Métis and First Nations communities.
+Front-Line Care: Using Advanced Authorized Practice (RN-AAP) to deliver critical, high-level clinical care directly within remote Métis and First Nations communities.

 -

-Scalable Advocacy: Expanding the Therapeutic Photography model from a local club into a province-wide blueprint for youth resilience.
+On-the-Ground Advocacy: Taking the Therapeutic Photography model we built in a local northern club and sharing it as a blueprint for youth resilience across the province.

 -

-Literary Impact: Using storytelling and cultural preservation to provide youth with the "visual anchors" needed to navigate grief and loss.
+Healing Through Culture: Using shared storytelling, the Cree language, and the land to give youth the "visual anchors" they need to navigate heavy grief and loss.

 A New Lens on Life: The Story of the Pinehouse Model